drkuster/Connect-3-Android/README.md

 -----------------------------------------------------------------------------------------------------------------------

 <center><h4>This game titled Connect 3 is a tic-tac-toe like game that uses pieces from Connect 4 (confusing, I know).
+It includes animations of the pieces spinning and dropping in place!
 This is app was built from Rob Percival's Complete Android Oreo Developer Course.</h4></center>